cooked/buildroot-klipper3d/README.md

 *buildroot-klipper3d* is a [Buildroot external tree](https://buildroot.org/downloads/manual/manual.html#outside-br-custom) that provides the necessary configuation files to build Klipper as a Buildroot package.

-**- IMPORTANT -**
-The package has been tested on (a Buildroot build for) the Raspberry Pi 4, which runs the Klipper3d host, connected to a [printHAT 2](https://docs.wrecklab.com/phat2/) control board based on the STM32F401 microcontroller.
+The package has been tested on a build for Raspberry Pi 4, which runs the Klipper3d host, connected to a [printHAT 2](https://docs.wrecklab.com/phat2/) control board based on the STM32F401 microcontroller.

 ## Getting started